-Student participation is an essential part of the instructional process.
 Students are expected to contribute to the learning environment of their courses and to fulfill their academic responsibilities through active participation in the learning process.
-Regular and punctual class attendance is required of all students in all courses.

 Attendance and participation policy is tracked on a weekly basis.
 Students should check each course syllabus to determine the specific participation standards for each course.
 Students who do not meet the attendance and participation standards may receive a lower grade and/or lose financial aid funding.
 Students are reminded that final grades are determined by performance of course requirements, including attendance and participation.